dthettich/Guesto/README.md

 # Guesto
-Guesto is a database access and creation example in HTML and SQLite3 database access in conjunction with PHP.
+Guesto is a SQLite3 database access and visualization example in HTML realized with PHP.
 Its main purpose is organizing guest invitations.

+For visualization, jQuery https://www.datatables.net/ were employed.
+The whole page sits in a twitter bootstrap environment.
+Bootstrap's form elements and checkers along with custom regexps were used before adding a database entry.

 ToDo